 "Graduate schools recognize that very talented students do not always post the highest test scores when they complete the baccalaureate degrees.
 The graduate community needs to continue to reduce barriers to graduate education to allow more underrepresented scholars to join the ranks of the professoriate.
 To the extent that the ETS PPI evaluation will broaden opportunities for students, it is something that I strongly support." — Michael L. Jeffries, Associate Dean of Students and Director, McNair Scholars and Minority Student Affairs, University of Illinois at Urbana-Champaign

-You can help your students and other applicants show their potential for graduate school success.
+You can help your students and other applicants show their potential for graduate, business and professional school success.

 Get answers to frequently asked questions about ETS PPI.